Dual Polarity Radar Features Allows for Enhanced Forecasting

 Improved Ability to Forecast

 With dual polarization radar, meteorologists now have an improved ability to forecast flash flooding.
-They can also better discern specific precipitation types, such as between heavy rain and hail, or between sleet and snow.
+They can also better discern specific precipitation types, such as between heavy rain and hail, or between snow and sleet.

 IMAGE COURTESY OF THE NATIONAL WEATHER SERVICE